petervmeijgaard/vue-2-boilerplate/README.md

 The boilerplate comes out of the box with two layouts included.
 A minimal layout, used for the login and register page, and a default layout, used for the home and account page.

+### Locale ###
+The Vue I18n plugin is used for localization.
+In the locale directory you'll find an example for internalization.
+This boilerplate comes with examples for English and Dutch out of the box, but feel free to add more!

 ### Mixins ###
 The mixins you want to use with Vue will be placed inside this directory.

 Inside the mixins directory is a `slot`-mixin.
 This mixin will add the `hasSlot()`-method to all the components it is used in.

-### Pages ###
-The pages are placed inside this directory.
-By default it comes with an `account/index.vue`, `home/index.vue`, `login/index.vue` and a `register/index.vue` page,
-but feel free to add more.

 ### Plugins ###
 This boilerplate comes with a couple of plugins you can use.
 It will load and configure:
+ - axios
+ - bootstrap
+ - font-awesome
- - vue
+ - vue-i18n
  - vue-router
- - vue-i18n
  - vuex
  - vuex-router-sync
- - axios
- - bootstrap
- - font-awesome

 Don't like one of those plugins?
 Just remove the file from the `plugins`-directory and remove the entry from the `main.js`-file.